guslidstmi/Mikis/Games/README.txt

-This is a test for the Games folder
+This folder contain the games I am currently working on.
+As well as the games I have completed.